 Scales: Fairness, equality and balance

-Social justice and equality are values which are entrenched in the South African culture.
-These are the principles which knit all people and cultures together on an equal, fair and balanced platform.
+Social justice and equality are values that are entrenched in the South African culture.
+These are the principles that knit all people and cultures together on an equal, fair, and balanced platform.

 Sun: Enlightenment and creativity

-Creative problem solving is the dominant skill that enables any student to confidently take on challenges and find practical solutions.
+Creative problem solving is the dominant skill that enables any student to take on challenges and find practical solutions with confidence.

 Cluster: Unity and collaboration

-In the addition to experience, we recognise that collective thinking will always provide a crucial perspective that grows and strengthens our opinions, values and respect for one another.
+In the addition to experience, we recognize that collective thinking will always provide a crucial perspective that grows and strengthens our opinions, values, and respect for one another.

 Globe: Global thinking

 We are about to take our place in a country that needs us to make an active contribution to its future.
-This country is also part of a global society; a world that is exploding with potential, driven by development and characterised by rapid change.
+This country is also part of a global society; a world that is exploding with potential, driven by development, and characterized by rapid change.
 We are proudly local in our culture, but we are also mindful of our responsibilities as global citizens.

 Preparation for a world